HQarroum/sys-get/README.md

 #### A note on server-side refresh rates

-To avoid polling data from the server at a regular interval, the dashboard application subscribes to the resources it is interested to on the server and awaits for an event indicating that the resource has changed.
+To avoid polling data from the server at a regular interval, the dashboard application subscribes to the resources it is interested to on the server and awaits for an event indicating that the resources have changed.

-Thus, if you;d like to change the refresh rate of the information on the dashboard(s) connected to a `sys-get` server, you need to configure the server's refresh-rate as follow.
+Thus, if you'd like to change the refresh rate of the information on the dashboard(s) connected to a `sys-get` server, you need to configure the server's refresh-rate as follow.

 ```bash
 # Starts an `ipc` server with a refresh rate of `1` second.